Frost Aster Flower That Resembles a Daisy

 The Frost Aster: Symphyotrichum Pilosum is a gorgeous, small bud flower that closely resembles a daisy.
 These flowers are often seen growing and blooming on the side of highways and in other natural or wild areas.
 They have small, deep yellow centers that do get darker with age as the plant grows.
 The center is surrounded by tiny white petals that may appear as though they are tinged with a hint of blue.

-Frost asters are late-blooming flowers that help extend the floral season, often blooming in autumn for around six weeks.
+Frost asters are late-blooming flowers that help extend the floral season just like the daisy, often blooming in autumn for around six weeks.
 These flowers were named frost aster because of the white hairs that grow on the plant.
 The stem is so hairy that it appears to be covered in frost.
 It is a quickly spreading plant that spreads by seeds and rhizomes, so if you plant it in one location, odds are it will spread without your help.

 Frost asters are most common in the Eastern part of the United States